zwilsoncc/docs/pages/docs/deployment-types/docker.md

 The biggest departure is immediately obvious to the user.
 The entire deployment consisted of a single command.
 You spend no time with complicated, slow and proprietary (locked-in) workflows.

-The underlying reason this process is so fast and simple is that you spend no time at all worrying about local tooling, images, registries and caches.
+The underlying reason this process is so fast and simple is that you spend no time at all worrying about local tooling, images, registries, and caches.
 As a consequence of that, we're freeing you from the limitations of your local environment and network.
 The build process belongs in the cloud.

 To illustrate this point, pulling, extracting and building the container above took me 3 minutes on a cutting-edge Macbook.
 Pushing the resulting **200mb** image from an office connection in San Francisco, California to Google® Cloud took another 3 minutes.

 In the equivalent amount of time, I would be able to push and build the same image to <Now color="#000"/> **18 times**.
-Time that's not spent building is spent on iterating on your product and sharing it with the world.
+The time that's not spent building is spent on iterating on your product and sharing it with the world.

-Over the next few months we'll be rolling out significant enhancements to deepen this vision.
+Over the next few months, we'll be rolling out significant enhancements to deepen this vision.
 While your laptop is constrained by a fixed number of cores, memory, CPU time and bandwidth, the cloud can give you an exponential advantage to you and your business.

 ## Accelerating Builds